 Instacart receives a commission every time a product is sold through its platform.
 It does so through a revenue sharing agreement it has with its retailers.

 The company then pockets a percentage of the price that the item sells for.
 The actual amount is dependent upon the agreement it made with the retailer.

-In some cases, Instacart would purposely sell the item for a higher price.
+In some instances, Instacart would purposely sell the item for a higher price.
 The so-called price markup would be reflected on the company’s app and be additional profit the company takes home.

 Instacart charges service and delivery fees whenever an order is made.
 Delivery fees start at $3.99 and can get as high as $9.99.

 The service fee ranges from anywhere between 5 to 10 percent.
 Additional fees that are applied include a heavy fee as well as a bottle deposit and bag fee.

-Instacart, similar to other platforms like Uber or Lyft, charges a higher price in times of higher demand or hardening external conditions (such as rain).
+Instacart, similar to other platforms like Uber or Lyft, charges a higher price in times of greater demand or hardening external conditions (such as rain).
 This concept is referred to as surge pricing.

-Instacart Express is an subscription service that regular Instacart customers can opt into.
+Instacart+ is a subscription service that regular Instacart customers can opt into.
 Users receive unlimited free deliveries for an annual or monthly fee.

 The annual membership comes in at $99 whereas the monthly service costs $9.99.
-Benefits of the membership include:
+Benefits of the subscription include:

 - No delivery fees on orders equal to $35 or above